7 Warning Signs That Your Child Might Have Misophonia

 - Your child shows extreme sensitivity to specific types of sounds.
-These sounds can include lip smacking, chewing, sniffing, breathing, snoring, typing, pen clicking 1,2,3,7.
+These sounds can include lip-smacking, chewing, sniffing, breathing, snoring, typing, pen-clicking 1,2,3,7.

-- When your child is exposed to a sound which elicits this automatic reaction, he or she has a clear physical response.
+- When your child is exposed to a sound that elicits this automatic reaction, he or she has a clear physical response.
 This response is beyond his or her self-control, indicating pain, pressure, and/or discomfort.
 Accompanying emotional responses tend to include disgust, anger, and irritability.

 - Your child tries to escape if he or she witnesses someone making the triggering sound.
 For example, he or she may run from a room where someone is chewing.